tacman/lemon-squeezy/sfcasts/dynamic-data.md

-# Chapter 5: Dynamic Data
+# Dynamic Data

 Okay!
 We made our first API request!
 This generates a *unique* checkout URL for our customer and opens the LemonSqueezy checkout page so they can buy the product. *But* when we set this up, we hard-coded a lot of things.
 It’s time to make it *dynamic*!

 ## Use Dynamic Data in the Checkout Object

 Let's start with the Store ID.
 That's unique for both our test and live environments, so it makes sense to set it as an environment variable.
-Open the `.env` file and, below the `LEMON_SQUEEZY_API_KEY`, say `LEMON_SQUEEZY_STORE_ID=` and set that to the `id` value.
+Open the `.env` file and, below the `LEMON_SQUEEZY_API_KEY`, write `LEMON_SQUEEZY_STORE_ID=` and set that to the store ID value.
 You can find that in `OrderController.php`.

 Now, in `config/services.yaml`, under `parameters`, add a new one - `env(LEMON_SQUEEZY_STORE_ID)` - and set that to `%env(LEMON_SQUEEZY_STORE_ID)%’`.
-Back in our controller, replace the `id` value with `$this->getParameter('env(LEMON_SQUEEZY_STORE_ID)')`.
+Back in our controller, replace the ID value with `$this->getParameter('env(LEMON_SQUEEZY_STORE_ID)')`.

 ## Store Variant IDs in the Database

-For the variant, let's create a new field on the `Product` entity.
+For the variant ID, let's create a new field on the `Product` entity.
 At your terminal, run:

 ```terminal
 bin/console make:entity
 ```

-update the `Product` entity, and call the new field `lsVariantId`.
+Update the `Product` entity, and call the new field `lsVariantId`.
 This will be a `string`, with a default field length, and let's make it "nullable".
-Press "enter" to finish and then head over to `Entity/Product.php` to see our changes.
+Press `Enter` to finish and then head over to `src/Entity/Product.php` to see our changes.
 If we scroll down... ah, there it is!
 We should probably make this `unique` as well.
 Looking good!
 Down here, we can see that it also created a getter and setter. *Convenient*!

 Now, back in our terminal, create a migration with: